goderich/dissertation/dissertation.md

 | \text{*}ciʔax | ciʔax     | syax   | cyax   | 'light'     |
 | \text{*}siyag | siyag     | syaw   | syax   | 'edge, rim' |

 Proto-Atayal did not allow CG sequences.
 Instead, whenever we see such a sequence in a modern Atayal dialect, Proto-Atayal had a vowel between the two, homorganic with the glide.
-The evidence for this comes from Matu'uwal, which still preserves these vowels, from Plngawan reflexes of such vowels after \*q (where two vowels surface), and from Seediq, where not only are these vowels present, but they receive stress (stress in Seediq is penultimate): Proto-Atayal \*quwalax 'rain' > Matu'uwal *quwalax*, Plngawan *ʔawalax*, and Proto-Atayal \*ŋaquwaq 'mouth' > Matu'uwal *ngaquwaq*, Plngawan *ngawaʔ*, cf. Seediq *quwaq* [ˈqu.waq].
+The evidence for this comes from Matu'uwal, which still preserves these vowels, from Plngawan reflexes of such vowels after \*q (where two vowels surface), and from Seediq, where not only are these vowels present, but they receive stress (stress in Seediq is penultimate): Proto-Atayal \*quwalax 'rain' > Matu'uwal *quwalax*, Plngawan *ʔawalax*, and Proto-Atayal \*ŋaquwaq 'mouth' > Matu'uwal *ŋaquwaq*, Plngawan *ŋawaʔ*, cf. Seediq *quwaq* [ˈqu.waq].

 The "diphthongs" (VG sequences) \*aw and \*ay could occur in non-final syllables: \*rawɹiq 'eyes', \*wayluŋ 'chicken'.
 There are no instances of non-final \*uy in my data, though it is unclear if this was a phonotactic restriction, an accidental gap, or if my data is insufficient.